MicrosoftDocs/learn/learn-pr/azure/implement-message-workflows-with-service-bus/includes/5-exercise-write-code-that-uses-service-bus-queues.md

     var message = new ServiceBusMessage(messageBody);
     ```

-1. Insert the following code on a new line directly below what you just added to display the message in the console.
+1. Insert the following code on a new line directly below what you just added.
+This command prints the message body to the console.

     ```C#
     Console.WriteLine($"Sending message: {messageBody}");